Talking to Your Teen: Teen Dating Violence Awareness Month

 Teen DV Resources

 The first resource we wanted to share is the Fact Forward 2021 Toolkit for Teen Dating Violence.
 The toolkit is a quick pdf PowerPoint that provides social media posts, graphics, a discussion guide, and a pledge to help make raising awareness in your community simple.
-The key piece of this guide is the questions and conversation prompt they share that can facilitate a conversation with your teen.
+The key piece of this guide is the questions and conversation prompts they share that can facilitate a conversation with your teen.

 Next, is teendvmonth.org.
 This website features how to recognize the signs of teen dating violence, with helpful strategies for young people, parents, and educators.
 They also have an ongoing blog series that covers topics such as stalking, harassment, setting boundaries, suicide risks, and LGBTQ issues.